gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

 commits][sign].

 Note that git is a blockchain.
-A blockchain is a succession of "blocks" that are identified by a hash of their content _and a reference to their parent_, which is how the "chain" is formed.
+A blockchain is a succession of "blocks" that are identified by a hash of [their content _and_ a reference to their parent], which is how the "chain" is formed.

 ### `tag` objects

-`tag` objects have a similar structure to commit objects, but a different set of possible headers.
+Tag objects have a similar structure to commit objects, but a different set of possible headers.
 In particular, tags do not have a parent, and can point to any type of object.
 Most often, tags will point to a commit, but you could tag a specific tree or blob (or, I suppose, a tag).